canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 #### Licences

-Today, the GPL license is in its third version (GNU GPLv3) and is only one of several dozen types of open source licenses.
-The Open Source Initiative has approved more than 80 open source licenses.
-These generally fall into one of two categories: permissive licenses and reciprocal licenses.
+Today, the GPL licence is in its third version (GNU GPLv3) and is only one of several dozen types of open source licences.
+The Open Source Initiative has approved more than 80 open source licences.
+These generally fall into one of two categories: permissive licences and reciprocal licences.

 Even amongst the licences that the FSF and OSI approve as sharing the basic characteristics of OSS, the various terms and obligations vary greatly.
 However, there are several categories of clauses commonly encountered:

 - General disclaimers of warranty and/or liability;
-- Notice obligations, which generally require you to notify downstream users of the particular OSS licence that applies to the work;
+- Notice obligations, which generally require notifying downstream users of the particular OSS licence that applies to the work;
-- Source code obligations, which generally require you to provide the source code of the software when you distribute it; and
+- Source code obligations, which generally require providing the source code of the software upon distribution; and
-- Reciprocal licensing obligations, which generally require you to only release any modifications or improvements as OSS, under the same licence.
+- Reciprocal licensing obligations, which generally require releasing any modifications or improvements as OSS, under the same licence.

 The first two types of clauses - disclaimers and notice obligations – are present in nearly every OSS licence.
 In fact, the short and popular [2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause) contains little more than these two bare obligations.
 Other more expansive licences, such as the GPL, contain clauses setting out all four of these obligations.